 We saw more cheetahs in the Serengeti than anywhere else in Africa we have been.
 The large expanse of the plains without human encroachment gives the cheetah wide open spaces to hunt and room to get away from lions and leopards, who will kill cheetahs if they can because they are rivals for food.
 The cheetah often uses termite mounds to see the surrounding countryside.
 The grass was so high that we quite often could not get a clear shot, even when the cheetah was on top of a mound.
-I was wishing those millions of wildebeest would arrive to eat the grass down, but they were taking their sweet time and did not turn up while we were there.

 This cheetah was being carefully watched by a giraffe.
 They use their greater height to keep on eye on predators.
 Then the cheetah mother spotted something and headed off to hunt.